NGO Santé Diabète

 Having no electricity or a fridge at home, storing my insulin - which must be kept absolutely cool - was a big problem for me.

-During the education sessions, the doctors taught me how to store insulin in a plastic bag placed in the cool earth and this system works very well.
-I can finally live with my diabetes! "
+During the education sessions, the doctors taught me to store insulin in a plastic pouch placed in cool soil, and this system works very well.
+I can finally live with my diabetes!

 dr-graham-ogle-mali